CpanelInc/ea-openssl11/DESIGN.md

 <td>
 <ul>
 <li>Is it really any newer or providing anything more than system openssl at this point?</li>
-<li>Hard to maintain as will need a way to track changes to fedora's patches for upgrades as well</li>
+<li>Hard to maintain as we will need a way to track changes to fedora's patches for upgrades as well</li>
 <li>Easy to miss CVEs being fixed in fedora's patchset</li></ul></td>
 <td>
 <ul>